Bill Greening: Mattel career

 In 2020, Greening designed the 40th Anniversary First Black Barbie Doll in honor of Kitty Black Perkins, Greening's mentor and designer of the first black Barbie doll.
 At the time, Mattel faced criticism that a white man was responsible for designing a black doll.
 In response, Black Perkins publicly announced support for Greening's work on the doll, saying that “You don’t have to be Black to design Black.”

-In 2025, Greening and Kitty Black Perkins again collaborated to design and release the 45th Anniversary Kitty Black Perkins Barbie Doll.
+In 2025, Greening and Kitty Black Perkins collaborated to design and release the 45th Anniversary Kitty Black Perkins Barbie Doll.

 In March 2025, Mattel announced sweeping layoffs at the company's El Segundo headquarters, firing 120 workers, including Greening.

 Independent designer

 Greening also designs one of a kind dolls for doll conventions and collectors.